Privacy policy

 13. PERSONAL DATA BREACH

 If there is a breach of the protection of your personal data, we will notify you about it, and confirm whether this may actually affect your rights, freedoms or privacy.
 As a general rule, the law requires us to inform two parties about any personal data breaches: the supervisory authority and you.
-At the same time, if your privacy or other rights are not at risk (the law explicitly mentions the following cases: the data controller has implemented appropriate technical and organizational security measures and these measures have been applied to the personal data concerned by the breach, and in particular measures such as encryption to prevent unauthorized access to such personal data; the controller has then applied relevant measures to eliminate the likelihood of a high risk of infringement of the rights or freedoms of the data subject) there is no cause for concern and we do not need to inform you separately given these legal provisions.
+At the same time, if your privacy or other rights are not at risk (the law explicitly mentions the following cases: the data controller has implemented appropriate technical and organisational security measures and these measures have been applied to the personal data concerned by the breach, and in particular measures such as encryption to prevent unauthorized access to such personal data; the controller has then applied relevant measures to eliminate the likelihood of a high risk of infringement of the rights or freedoms of the data subject) there is no cause for concern and we do not need to inform you separately given these legal provisions.
 If individual notification of all data subjects about a data breach would require a disproportionate effort, a public notice shall be issued or a similar measure shall be taken by which data subjects shall be informed of the breach in an equally effective manner.
 In the event of a personal data breach, we will also inform the supervisory authority accordingly without undue delay, unless the breach is unlikely to result in a risk of infringement of the rights or freedoms of natural persons – this exception also results directly from the provisions of the law.

 14. A TEMPLATE FORM TO USE IN ORDER TO EXERCISE YOUR RIGHTS